Quantum simulation of interlayer charge ordering in Kagome frustrated-magnet: Sampling diagnostics for the frustrated-magnet simulator

-The unique-configuration fraction $f_{\mathrm{uniq}}=1.0000$ at all $(N,\Jz,\ta)$ points throughout the sweep, as shown in Fig.~\ref{fig:funiq_app}.
-As discussed in Sec.~\ref{subsec:funiq}, this saturation is expected from information-theoretic grounds and does not indicate the absence of thermalisation.
-Figure~\ref{fig:ergodicity_app} shows the non-saturating ergodicity metrics $d_H$ and $H_s$, which decay monotonically from fast to slow anneals and yield the characteristic collapse time $t_a^\dagger\approx0.02\,\mu$s marking the onset of classical freezing.
+Supplementary Fig.~S2 shows the non-saturating sampling metrics $d_H$ (mean pairwise Hamming distance) and $H_s$ (single-spin entropy), which decay monotonically from fast to slow anneals and yield the characteristic collapse time $t_a^\dagger\approx0.02\,\mu$s marking the onset of classical freezing, identified via the maximum of $|d\bar{d}_H/d\ln t_a|$. $T_{\mathrm{eff}}$ is calibrated from the energy distribution independently of these metrics.